douglasbagnall/nga-kupu/README.md

 ## Example usage

-The directory `examples/gazette` uses the `kōmiri_kupu` function in the `ngā-kupu` library to identify Māori placenames in the New Zealand gazette of placenames.
+The directory `examples/gazette` uses the `kōmiri_kupu` function in the `ngā-kupu` library to identify Māori placenames in the [New Zealand Gazetteer of placenames](https://www.linz.govt.nz/regulatory/place-names/find-place-name/new-zealand-gazetteer-place-names).
 In the map below, red and blue markers indicate Māori and non-Māori placenames, respectively.

 ![Māori placenames in New Zealand](https://github.com/TeHikuMedia/nga-kupu/blob/master/examples/gazette/aotearoa-nz.png)